 The second stage utilizes an NPN BJT configured as a swamped common emitter amplifier.
 It utilizes two-supply emitter bias.
-It's input impedance is the parallel combination of R_B and $Z{in(base)}$.
-The base input impedance, in turn, is a function of β and R{SW} (r'e will have only a small impact due to the swamping resistor).
+Its input impedance is the parallel combination of R_B and $Z{in(base)}$.
+The base input impedance, in turn, is a function of β and R{SW} (r'e will have minimal impact due to the swamping resistor).
 The load for this stage will be R_L in parallel with R_C .
-That value divided by R{SW} will give the approximate stage gain (again, r'e will have little impact).
+That value divided by R{SW} will yield the approximate stage gain (once again, ignoring r'e).
 Although the second stage will be dealing with a larger signal, distortion will be mitigated by the swamping resistor.